RingierIMU/bls-sql-skills-builder/README.md

 Where neccesary, test your queries in the tool before submitting answers.
 You'll have read only access so no writes, updates or changes to table structure will be possible.
 If you encounter issues, troubleshooting and resolving them is part of the challenge!

+At the end of this session, you can keep the convo alive in #bls-skills-builder

 ---